-(3) Construction or reconstruction of residential structures only as authorized in Section 16C.05.36.020(3);
+(3) Construction or reconstruction of residential structures only as authorized in Section ~~16C.05~~22.03.36.020(3);

-(4) Improvements to existing residential structures that are not substantial improvements per Section 16C.02.395; provided, the improvement complies with the requirement set forth in Section 16C.05.36.020(2);
+(4) Improvements to existing residential structures that are not substantial improvements per Section ~~16C.02~~22.01~~480~~395; provided, the improvement complies with the requirement set forth in Section ~~16C.05~~22.03.36.020(2);

 (5) Water-dependent utilities and other installations which by their very nature must be in the floodway.
-Examples of such uses are: dams for domestic/industrial water supply, flood control and/or hydroelectric production; water diversion structures and facilities for water supply, irrigation and/or fisheries enhancement; floodwater and drainage pumping plants and facilities; hydroelectric generating facilities and appurtenant structures; structures and nonstructural uses and practices; provided, that the applicant shall provide evidence that a floodway location is necessary in view of the objectives of the proposal, and provided further that the proposal is consistent with other provisions of this title and the Shoreline Management Master Program (YCC Title 16D).
+Examples of such uses are: dams for domestic/industrial water supply, flood control and/or hydroelectric production; water diversion structures and facilities for water supply, irrigation and/or fisheries enhancement; floodwater and drainage pumping plants and facilities; hydroelectric generating facilities and appurtenant structures; structures and nonstructural uses and practices; provided, that the applicant shall provide evidence that a floodway location is necessary in view of the objectives of the proposal, and provided further that the proposal is consistent with other provisions of this title and the Shoreline Management Master

+Commented [NS21]: Corrected def citation

+Program (YCC Title 16D).
 In all instances of locating utilities and other installations in floodway locations, project design must incorporate floodproofing and otherwise comply with subsection (2) above;

+§ 16C.05.36.010 § 16C.05.36.020

+~~view of the objectives of the proposal, and provided further that the proposal is consistent with other provisions of this title and the Shoreline Management Master Program (YCC Title 16D).
+In all instances of locating utilities and other installations in floodway locations, project design must incorporate floodproofing and otherwise comply with subsection (2) above;~~
-(6) Dikes, provided that the applicant can provide evidence that:

-(a) Adverse effects upon adjacent properties will not result relative to increased floodwater depths and velocities during the base flood or other more frequent flood occurrences,

-(b) Natural drainage ways are minimally affected in that their ability to adequately drain floodwaters after a flooding event is not impaired,

-(c) The proposal has been coordinated through the appropriate diking district where applicable, and that potential adverse effects upon other affected diking districts have been documented;

-(7) Roads and bridges, subject to the regulations of subsection (2) above.
+- (6) Dikes, provided that the applicant can provide evidence that: - (a) Adverse effects upon adjacent properties will not result relative to increased floodwater depths and velocities during the base flood or other more frequent flood occurrences, - (b) Natural drainage ways are minimally affected in that their ability to adequately drain floodwaters after a flooding event is not impaired, - (c) The proposal has been coordinated through the appropriate diking district where applicable, and that potential adverse effects upon other affected diking districts have been documented; - (7) Roads and bridges, subject to the regulations of subsection (2) above. ~~Ord.
+8-2021 § 2(C) (Exh.
+1), 2021; Ord.

-(Ord.
 5-2017 § 2(C) (Exh.
-1) (part), 2017: Res.
+1) (part), 2017; Res.
 80-2016 (Exh.
 A) (part), 2016; Ord.
-13-2007 §1 (Exh.
-A)(16C.05.36.010), 2007).
+13-2007 § 1 (Exh.
+A) (16C.05.36.010), 2007~~

-16C.05.36.020 Prohibited Uses.
+§ 16C.0522.03.36.020.
+Prohibited Uses.